-In 2023, we plan to have a 45.36kWp solar array installed on the roof of our Engineering Workshop building.
-This will provide approx. 5% of our Facility's electricity requirements.
+In 2023, we installed a 45.36 kWp solar array on the roof of our Engineering Workshop building.
+This is providing approx. 5% of our Facility's electricity requirements.

 In 2019 Irish Lights installed an electric car charger point at the Irish Lights head office in Dun Laoghaire.
 The charge point has a dual output, each capable of 22kW for 3 phase charging.
 It was installed in the Irish Lights carpark and is available to our employees and tenants.